T-PYTHON-JULY-23/LAB-DJANGO-ORM-1/README.md

 ## Using what you learned , Create a new Blog website .

+- Home page about the blog.
-- Users can read the blog posts.
+- Posts page to view the posts.
-- Users can Add a blog post.
+- Adding a new post page.

 ### Create model Post , it should have the following attributes :
 - Title : char field
 - Content : text field
-- is_published : boolean field
+- category : charfield (use text choices)
 - publish_date : datetime field